 - 1 packet shiso cress (which I forgot to add…)

-- Mix the coconut milk, lime juice, red onion, ginger, chilli pepper, coriander, olive oil, salt and pepper in a rectangular bowl and carefully place the tuna slices in the marinade (they should be fully immersed).
+- Mix the coconut milk, lime juice, red onion, ginger, chili pepper, coriander, olive oil, salt, and pepper in a rectangular bowl and carefully place the tuna slices in the marinade (they should be fully immersed).

 - Cover the bowl and let it rest in the fridge for 20 minutes.